 With technologies such as cloud, mobility and virtualization being adopted rapidly, datacenters solutions too are seeing change.
 We have already seen a couple of prominent announcements that are expected to expedite the demand for datacenter infrastructure management solutions.

-Primarily driven by the government’s agenda for creating a Digital India, even initiatives like Smart cities, Start-up India and Make in India will ensure that more and more companies veer towards investing in datacenters.
-Cloud and virtualization in the datacenter is no longer a myth with quite a few prominent players like AWS, Netmagic, and Microsoft announcing extensive plans to invest in state of the art datacenter facilities in the country.
+Primarily driven by the government's agenda for creating a Digital India, even initiatives like Smart Cities, Start-up India and Make in India will ensure that more and more companies veer towards investing in datacenters.
+Cloud and virtualization in the datacenter is no longer a myth with quite a few prominent players like AWS, Netmagic, and Microsoft announcing extensive plans to invest in state-of-the-art datacenter facilities in the country.
 This is also expected to add millions of square feet to the datacenter space.
-The rapid proliferation of smartphones and social media adoption in India has ensured that we will be soon ready embrace Big Data and IoT which will also significantly impact our dependencies on datacenters.
+The rapid proliferation of smartphones and social media adoption in India has ensured that we will be soon ready to embrace Big Data and IoT which will also significantly impact our dependencies on datacenters.

-The SMB and SME segment will propel the growth for enterprise infrastructure solutions as enterprise networking will be one of the key trends that we will come to see this year.
+The SMB and SME segment will propel the growth of enterprise infrastructure solutions as enterprise networking will be one of the key trends that we will come to see this year.

 How do you look at the concept of data localisation?
 Will it increase the datacenter business in India or would there be some other impact?

-A combined approach between both cloud-based platforms and data centers will continue to gain momentum especially in a country like India where industries including managed services, gaming, and tier two financial services are driving adoption.
-Another important point that companies have begun to consider is location as data centers located closer to the virtual server can experience enhanced connectivity, boosting speed of operations and reliability.
-Location of collocated data centers thus is expected to become a key consideration point in 2016 for many organizations.
+A combined approach between both cloud-based platforms and data centres will continue to gain momentum, especially in a country like India where industries including managed services, gaming, and tier two financial services are driving adoption.
+Another important point that companies have begun to consider is the location as data centers located closer to the virtual server can experience enhanced connectivity, boosting speed of operations and reliability.
+The location of collocated data centers thus is expected to become a key consideration point in 2016 for many organizations.

 What are the major challenges that datacenter segment face today and how they could be overcome?

 Technology is progressing at a rapid rate as are the challenges.
-Some of the common challenges that is being faced by the datacenter segment in India:
+Some of the common challenges that are being faced by the datacenter segment in India:

 Connectivity: The role of datacenters has evolved in the last few years.
 With companies and organizations seeking 24×7 access and connectivity to data it is important to have a solution that allows for this.